trois-six/k8s-diagrams/README.md

 # Kubernetes diagrams
 k8s-diagrams creates diagrams from your kubernetes clusters.
-You just have to provide a namespace (or not), and it creates a jpg of your cluster.
+You just have to provide a namespace (or not), and you get a picture from the current state of your cluster.
+For now it only suppports namespace, deployments, replicaSets, daemonSets, statefulSets and pods.
+I may add other k8s API objects in the future...

 ## How do I build it?
 ```sh